pyeventsourcing/esdbclient/README.md

 that are obtained will not include the event recorded at that commit position.

-This method also takes three other optional arguments, `filter_exclude`, `filter_include`, and `timeout`.
+This method also takes four other optional arguments, `filter_exclude`, `filter_include`, `filter_by_stream_name`, and `timeout`.

-The argument `filter_exclude` is a sequence of regular expressions matching the type strings of recorded events that should be excluded.
-By default, this argument will match "system events", so that they will not be included.
+The optional argument `filter_exclude` is a sequence of regular expressions that match recorded events that should not be included.
 This argument is ignored if `filter_include` is set to a non-empty sequence.
+By default, this argument is set to match the event types of "system events", so that EventStoreDB system events will not normally be included.
+See the Notes section below for more information about filter expressions.

-The argument `filter_include` is a sequence of regular expressions matching the type strings of recorded events that should be included.
+The optional argument `filter_include` is a sequence of regular expressions that match recorded events that should be included.
 By default, this argument is an empty tuple.
 If this argument is set to a non-empty sequence, the `filter_exclude` argument is ignored.

+The optional argument `filter_by_stream_name` is a boolean value that indicates whether the filter will apply to event types or stream names.
+By default, this value is `False` and so the filtering will apply to the event type strings of recorded events.

 Please note, the filtering happens on the EventStoreDB server, and the `limit` argument is applied on the server after filtering.
 See below for more information about filter regular expressions.

-The argument `timeout` is a Python `float` which sets a deadline for the completion of the gRPC operation.
-This probably isn't very useful, but is included for completeness and consistency with the other methods.
+The optional `timeout` argument is a Python `float` which sets a deadline for the completion of the gRPC operation.

 This method returns a Python iterator that yields recorded events, including events that are recorded after the subscription was created.
 Iterating over this object will